XuewenWangUGA/GMATA/README.md

  ## Run command interface
  `perl gmata.pl -c default_cfg.txt -i ..\data\testseq.fasta`
   where -c parameter is for config file.
 More details and demonstration on [user manual](GMATA%manual_V2.01_20151218.pdf)

+ ## Step by Step
+ Please followed the steps in manual and demo.

 ## Updates on version 2.2
 1. add a new module for masking SSRs for genome annation